Casino-Scripts-com/BrixCasino-Script/README.md

-# Luck2x - Online Casino Script
+# Brix Casino Script - Online Casino Script

 BrixCasino is a cutting-edge online gambling platform designed to revolutionize the user experience with advanced features and a user-friendly interface.
 Whether you're a seasoned gambler or new to the scene, BrixCasino offers a seamless and secure environment to elevate your gaming adventures.